ccastell18/React_social_network/README.md

 React Social Network

 This was a course taken online by Brad Traversey.
-The CSS was already created.
+The CSS and Bootstrap was already created.
 I created the rest along with the tutorial.

 This is an in depth application using the MERN stack (MongoDB, Express, React, Node).
 Some other technologies used were: Mongoose, Redux, Validator, Bcrypt, React-Redux, React Thunk, Gravatar, Concurrently, Passport, JsonWebtoken, Axios, React-Router-Dom